mihircoding/ddc-dr-portal/backend/readme.txt

-This is the javascript api
+This is a random text.